LOST-STATS/lost-stats.github.io/Data_Manipulation/determine_the_observation_level_of_a_data_set.md

 ## Also Consider

-- You can [[collapse a data set]] to move from one observation level to another, coarser one.
+- You can [collapse a data set](https://lost-stats.github.io/Data_Manipulation/collapse_a_data_set.html) to switch from one observation level to another, coarser one.

 # Implementations